Bradfreak/data-repository/Readme.md

 ### Initialization Scripts

-Initialization scripts (`postgres_init.sql` and `sql_server_init.sql`) define the schema for PostgreSQL and SQL Server databases, respectively.
+Initialization scripts (`postgresql/init.sql` and `sqlserver/init.sql`) define the schema for PostgreSQL and SQL Server databases, respectively.
 These scripts are mounted into the corresponding Docker containers to set up the database schema during container initialization.

 ## Usage